Your Baby's First Day

 What Happens To The Baby?

-Other tests that will be done within 48 hours include blood tests for sugar levels, PKU (phenylketonuria) and congenital hypothyroidism.
+Other tests that will be done within 48 hours include blood tests for some rare but serious diseases, including PKU (phenylketonuria) and congenital hypothyroidism.
 The blood is taken from the baby's heel.
 A nurse will also do a general newborn assessment of the baby.

 Some new parents are surprised by the way their baby looks right after birth.
 The reason is that television and magazines usually show babies that are 1-3 months old as being newborn.